kennethjyang/nvim/README.md

 ### LSPs

-Only install what you want to use (use Mason)
+Only install what you want to use.
+Most can be installed through Mason but some are external tools that need to be downloaded separately.

 - `lua-language-server`
 - `nixd` (for macOS only)